Master Stage Progression Route for Humber College Creative Writing Students

 How long is the program?

-The program runs for 12 months, from September to September.
+The program runs for 1 academic year, from September to June

 What are the expectations for the weekly or monthly amount of work, or number of pages I should be expected to complete?

 Students are expected to undertake a total of 600 hours independent study and contact time.
 This averages at about 11.5 hours per week.
 During term time, MA students normally write about 1000 words per week (or equivalent), read and critique their peers’ work, while also reading widely in their chosen genre.

 Unfortunately financial aid is not available to international students.
 However, you may be able to use OSAP funding however to help fund your studies with us.

 Do you have a method for helping successful students to place their work?

 We publish and annual paperback anthology of student work, the New Writing series, which all BA, MA, and PhD students are welcome to submit to, provided they are not working on it as editors.
 Full details are available here.

 Can we get OSAP funding to study this programme?